Dhashin/EntersektAssessment/qe-todolist/test/Task1/README.md

 ### TestSteps
 1. Navigate to http://localhost:8081/todo
 2. Enter "Test1" into the input box and click submit
-3. Enter "Test2" into the input box and click submit
-4. Delete the "Test1" todo list item by clicking the cross button on the left of it
+3. Delete the "Test1" todo list item by clicking the cross button on the left of it
-5. Verify the "Test1" todo list item no longer exists and only the "Test2" todo item exists
+4. Verify the "Test1" todo list item no longer exists
-6. Delete the "Test2" todo list item by clicking the cross button on the left of it
-7. Verify that no todo list items exist
-8. Close the browser
+5. Close the browser

 ## TestCase 7
 ### Requirement